 - We welcome you to replenish and relax with us at Bay of Many Coves as we begin the build up towards the celebration of this historic event.

 - In addition to the luxurious surroundings and fine cuisine that are a hallmark of Bay of Many Coves 5-star resort, we are offering a special Captain Cook Package.
 It includes complimentary transfers and a voyage of discovery to Cook’s landing place.

 - This offer is available to guests staying a minimum of two nights between 5 and 25 January each year leading up to the 250 Year Celebration in 2020.

-Enjoy a complimentary transfer with Dolphin Watch from Picton to Bay of Many Coves via Motuara Island, where Captain Cook proclaimed New Zealand a British Territory.
+Enjoy a complimentary transfer with E-Ko Tours from Picton to Bay of Many Coves via Motuara Island, where Captain Cook proclaimed New Zealand a British Territory.
 Visit Ship Cove and see the Cook Monument, plus wonderful and rare wildlife including dolphins, seals and native birds.

 Sample a special ‘Spruce Beer’ on arrival at Bay of Many Coves.
 Captain Cook was the first to brew beer in New Zealand using molasses, Manuka (Ti Tree) and Rimu leaves.
 The same traditional ingredients are used in this distinctive and deliciously tasty craft ale.

 Fish and firn roots will indeed be a part of the Bay of Many Coves award winning cuisine.
 For this occasion we will we will also have on the menu deliciously prepared pork cuts from the Captain Cooker – a descendant of the English pig that the good Captain introduced to New Zealand.